How Do Mistrials Work?

 Most of these specificities are based on public policy.
 If the defense is calling for a retrial based on anything but prosecutorial or judicial misconduct, the state should get another crack at prosecuting the accused.

-This extraordinary remedy is only occasionally given out, and to know how and when to apply a mistrial ruling requires having an experienced and reputable criminal defense attorney in your corner.
+This extraordinary remedy is only occasionally given out.
+To know how and when to apply a mistrial ruling requires having an experienced and reputable criminal defense attorney in your corner giving legal advice.

-For more information on this area of law, see our overview of criminal defense.
+For more information on this area of law, see our overview of criminal law.